John-R-Wallace-NOAA/Imap/README.md

     devtools::install_github("John-R-Wallace/Imap")

-Note that since this package is using the old style of manual files, it appears that a restarting of R needs to be done after an upgrade.
+Note that since this package is using the old style of manual files, it appears that a restarting of R may be needed after an upgrade.